 Finnish Immigration Service MIGRI has collected on their website frequently asked questions regarding the effects of the coronavirus on the services and operations of MIGRI.

-On MIGRI’s website, you can also find information on applying for a residence permit.
+On MIGRI’s website, you can also find information on applying for a residence permit as an international student.

 Social Assistance for International Students

 If you’re an international degree student currently in Finland and unsure about your economic situation, you might be eligible for basic social assistance.
 The Finnish social security institution KELA has updated their website to cover international students.
-Click here to see what type of assistance you might qualify for.
+See what type of assistance you might qualify for.